mathspp/mathspp/pages/02.blog/03.til/025-reversed-emoji-flags/item.md

-Today I learned that the reverse of some flag emojis are other flags!
+Today I learned that the reverse of some flag emoji are other flags!

 ===